joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5842683/2024/10/15/keenan-mccardell-vikings-wr-coach/

 **How will Novak Djokovic solve a problem like Jannik Sinner and Carlos Alcaraz?**\
-`The 24-time Grand Slam champion faces two rivals who are ahead of him — and the need to keep them both close`\
+`The 24-time Grand Slam champion faces two much-younger rivals who are ahead of him - and the need to keep them both close`\
 https://nytimes.com/athletic/5842735/2024/10/15/novak-djokovic-results-ranking-sinner-alcaraz-rivalry/

 **NFL QB stock report, Week 7: No need to argue about Brock Purdy anymore.
 He's elite**\